EvalVis/OneThousand/README.md

 1. Make sure you have Java 17 or later installed in your computer.
 2. Download the server jar.
-3. Execute command: `java -jar <name of the server jar file>.jar <port>".
+3. Execute command: `java -jar <name of the server jar file>.jar <port>`.
 When the client connects to the server the same port value must be used.
 4. If port is not taken the server should start.
 If port is taken, select another port.

 After 3 players join the game will start.